 Aruj Shah, the proprietor of a small store in Manhattan’s Union Square crammed with crystals, aromatherapy oils, and singing bowls for sound meditation, wrapped my small selection of crystals carefully in white tissue while she detailed the virtues of every stone.
 “You want to hold this one in your hand so that you feel nurtured.
-Like a hug,” she said, picking up a smooth, pinkish rock.
+Like a hug,” says Shah, picking up a smooth, pinkish rock.
 With the certainty of a doctor prescribing antibiotics for a chest infection, she picked up a different shiny mass—agate—and recommended I carry it with me every day to “open up my communication.”

 While everything Shah told me sounds just lovely, I’ve always believed myself to be way too practical to buy into this kind of stuff.
 To me, agate is a translucent variety of microcrystalline quartz.
 It’s a semi-precious stone formed in the cavities of igneous rocks, period.
 I’ve never really thought about stones—even those of the semi-precious variety—having life-enhancing properties.
 But you know who does?
 Kylie Jenner, Miranda Kerr, Jaden Smith, and a league of other celebrities and non-famous people across the world who are carrying shiny rocks in their bags, meditating with them each morning, and basically swearing by the virtues of crystal therapy.

 Proponents like Jenner and company believe crystal healing is a legitimate type of therapy centered around vibrations.
-Azalea Lee, an LA-based crystal healing facilitator told me that the practice is an “ancient metaphysical art” that can help you bring balance and prosperity to your life through vibrations.
+Azalea Lee, an LA-based crystal healing facilitator, told me that the practice is an “ancient metaphysical art” that can help bring balance and prosperity to your life through vibrations.
 She did some explaining that I’m not even going to attempt to paraphrase: “The vibratory harmonics of individual crystals and stones are used to help calibrate the vibrations in an individuals psychic aura, much like a tuning fork can help one find the correct pitch.”
 Basically, the vibrations of crystals are supposed to help with your own out-of-whack vibes stuck in your “auric field.”

 Intrigued, but with my skepticism fully intact, I spoke with both Lee and Shah to find out exactly how carrying different crystals will make your life better.
 For the full effect, you’re supposed to carry one with you, or meditate while holding it or sitting the stone on the floor in front of you.
-Or, if you, like me, just enjoy the way a shiny quartz looks on your bookshelf and aren’t too worried about the good vibes, you could keep it there too.
+Or, if you, like me, just enjoy the way a shiny quartz looks on your bookshelf and aren’t too worried about the good vibes, you could keep it there, too.

 Apparently rose quartz is, indeed, for love, which Lee told me is the highest vibration of the universe.
 When in its geode form (the cavity-style of crystal shown above in the agate photo), the stone combines the properties of rose quartz (unconditional love) with those of the geode, which are all about “looking within.”
-The end result is a crystal that, in the words of Justin Bieber, will help you love yourself: “Rose quartz geodes want you to look within yourself and understand the ways you have not loved yourself and the many, many ways you can be kind to yourself,” Lee explained
+The end result is a crystal that, in the words of Justin Bieber, will help you love yourself: “Rose quartz geodes want you to look within yourself and understand the ways you have not loved yourself and the many, many ways you can be kind to yourself,” says Lee.

 This almost-clear green stone is called prehnite, and it “bridges the energies between the navel and solar plexus chakras.”
 For those of you who have not yet completed a 101 in chakra healing, that sentence means that you will gain better understanding of how the emotions play a role manifesting your dreams.

 According to Lee, manganoan calcite is helpful if you’re finding it difficult allowing others to love you.
-“Perhaps one is good at giving love but not so good at allowing someone to love you back, leading to unbalance in circulating love between one another,” she said.
+“Perhaps one is good at giving love but not so good at allowing someone to love you back, leading to unbalance in circulating love between one another,” says Lee.
 This makes the crystal (allegedly) good for mothers, those who are imbalanced relationships, and singles who want to avoid imbalanced relationships.

-“Hematite helps ground one’s energies and keep them connected to the supportive energies of Mother Earth; especially useful living in our modern world where we spend so much time in our heads and very little time actually touching the ground,” she said.
+“Hematite helps ground one’s energies and keep them connected to the supportive energies of Mother Earth; especially useful living in our modern world where we spend so much time in our heads and very little time actually touching the ground,” says Lee.

 I’d be lying if I told you I wanted to include amethyst for any reason other than the fact it’s so damn pretty.
 In saying that, it does serve a purpose in crystal therapy to promote physical and emotional healing, and spiritual growth.